 Fit and Sizing

 Women's synthetic jackets range widely in terms of fit.
 Most performance pieces are built to wear overtop a baselayer or thin midlayer and easily layer underneath a rain jacket, hardshell, or ski jacket.
 However, some performance pieces, like the Outdoor Research Deviator and Patagonia Nano-Air Light Hybrid, have a particularly trim cut that removes excess fabric for added mobility, efficient ventilation, and easy layering.
-On the other hand, heavyweight jackets like the Fjallraven Keb Padded Insulated Hoodie are noticeably roomy.
+On the other hand, heavyweight jackets like the Fjallraven Keb Padded Hoodie are noticeably roomy.
 If you’re in search of a jacket adept at both, an option like the Arc'teryx Atom may be the ideal choice, with enough room to be comfortable but not so loose as to be useless in the backcountry.
 Or, you can size up: We wear the Patagonia Nano-Air Light Hybrid in a size medium rather than our standard size small, which adds versatility for a variety of uses.

 REI Co-op Flash Insulated synthetic jacket (filtering water)